 - A cumulative grade point average: 3.00 or above (includes transfer work) - 2) For student teaching and certification purposes, all courses in elementary education or in professional education for secondary certification candidates must be passed with grades of C or better.
-The overall GPA must be as per the Chapter 354 regulations. - 3) Completion of at least 96 credit hours of college work. - 4) Acceptable personal and professional qualities and habits, including grooming and dress as defined in the Pennsylvania's Code of Professional Practice and Conduct for Educators. - 5) Current child abuse, criminal history and fingerprint clearances.

-6) Approval of advanced field experience faculty (elementary/special education) methods and advanced field experience professors (secondary) and approval of the department chair.
+The overall GPA must be as per the Chapter 354 regulations. - 3) Completion of at least 96 credit hours of college work. - 4) Acceptable personal and professional qualities and habits, including grooming and dress as defined in the Pennsylvania's Code of Professional Practice and Conduct for Educators. - 5) Current child abuse, criminal history and fingerprint clearances. - 6) A rating of "Developing" or "Target" on the Professional Dispositions Continuum. - 7) Approval of advanced field experience faculty (elementary/special education) methods and advanced field experience professors (secondary) and approval of the department chair.